Antonine Wall: World Heritage status

 The UK government's nomination of the Antonine Wall for World Heritage status to the international conservation body UNESCO was first officially announced in 2003.
 It has been backed by the Scottish Government since 2005 and by Scotland's then Culture Minister Patricia Ferguson since 2006.
 It became the UK's official nomination in late January 2007, and MSPs were called to support the bid anew in May 2007.
 The Antonine Wall was listed as an extension to the World Heritage Site "Frontiers of the Roman Empire" on 7 July 2008.
 Though the Antonine Wall is mentioned in the text, it does not appear on UNESCO's map of world heritage properties.

-Historic Environment Scotland
+Modern preservation

-Several individual sites along the line of the wall are in the care of Historic Scotland.
+Several individual sites along the line of the wall are in the care of Historic Environment Scotland.
 These are at: